craftingcity/The-Known-World/README.md

 > Once, I was an adventurer like you, then I took an arrow to the knee.
 I was in the military before, during the Invasion of Orcus, and my training served me well in my days of glory.
 They only keep me on watch these days.
 Mind if I bum a joint?
 > \- A guard I just made up

 That guard may have been an adventurer for some time, but they were never on the star-studded cast of a **Dungeons and Dragons** campaign, like your character will be.
-Something made your character switch paths, starting them into a life of adventure ending in power or death.
+Something made your character switch paths, thrusting them into a life of adventure ending in power or death.

 # Exploring Alaturmen
 ### The World is Young